-Founded in 2008 by Matthew Owens, Organist and Master of the Choristers, this innovative festival is a retrospective of sacred choral and organ music of the previous forty years during all services, together with world premiere performances by Wells Cathedral Choir and organists of music by internationally renowned composers, local composers, and composition students from Wells Cathedral School.
+Founded in 2008, this innovative festival is a retrospective of sacred choral and organ music of the previous forty years during all services, together with world premiere performances by Wells Cathedral Choir and organists of music by internationally renowned composers, local composers, and composition students from Wells Cathedral School.
 There are also concerts and a public masterclass with the featured composer of the year.
-The festival’s President is British composer, Judith Bingham, following on from the late Jonathan Harvey.

 In previous years, Wells Cathedral Choir has premiered works by the following composers during the new music wells festival:

 Sir Peter Maxwell Davies CBE, Richard Allain, David Bednall, Robin Walker, Paul Zaba (Wells Cathedral School)

 Jonathan Dove, Gabriel Jackson, Sir James MacMillan CBE, Iain Quinn (USA)